Moment

-Mobile Filmmaking 101: Ultimate Guide for Your Smartphone
+Mobile Filmmaking 101: Ultimate Guide For Your Smartphone

 Over the last decade, filming on a smartphone device has become increasingly popular as the quality has been refined.
-Although films and short videos have traditionally been made usinghigh-quality mirrorless, DSLR, or other professional-grade camera rigs — the smartphone industry has revolutionized our creative process.
+Although films and short videos have traditionally been made using high-quality mirrorless, DSLR, or other professional-grade camera rigs — the smartphone industry has revolutionized our creative process.
 Because our smartphones’ camera lenses and in-house applications are so advanced, you can produce quality videos without the need for expensive camera equipment.

 If you’re an aspiring beginner with little experience or knowledge of glossary terms, check out our article to learn about mobile filmmaking basics, such as ISO, shutter speed, focus peaking, and more.